An opal stands for

 Besides natural opals, there are also synthetic ones.
 The difference is mainly visible in the end result.
 The artificial opal betrays itself because of its regularity.
 When you look at the synthetic opal through a looking glass, you notice shards of a pattern that looks like the skin of a lizard or nettings.
 Artificial opals also often have a less beautiful color and are even more porous than natural opals.
 To learn more about opals, gemstones, and diamonds, book a free guided tour

 through our diamond polishing factory.
-Or take a look at our diamond jewelry collection
+Or take a look at the Birthstone Collection

 for jewelry in the most beautiful colors.